alejo8591/cooperapp/index.md

 #### 5. Main Project Files

-The development database files are in the root project folder called "www", which has a structure as follows:
+##### 5.1 The development database files are in the root project folder called `www`, which has a structure as follows:

 ```
 www